How Ebola spreads and started

-West Africa is struggling with the worst Ebola outbreak on record that has killed more than 4,900 people.
-Two nurses in the United States and one nurse in Spain have contracted Ebola outside of Africa.
+West Africa is struggling with the worst Ebola outbreak on record, and two U.S. nurses have contracted the disease treating a Liberian man who died in Texas.
+A nurse in Spain was infected while caring for two priests, who both died of Ebola.

-- Ebola has killed 4,922 people, or about 50 percent of 10,141 confirmed, probable and suspected cases, mostly in Liberia, Sierra Leone and Guinea, according to the U.N.'s World Health Organization.
-It says the true death toll may be three times as much or 15,000 people, while the death rate is thought to be about 70 percent of all cases.

-- Ebola emerged in a remote forest region of Guinea in March and has also turned up in Nigeria, Senegal and Mali.
-Health officials declared Nigeria and Senegal Ebola-free in October.
+- Ebola has killed 4,493 people, or about 50 percent of the known 8,997 cases, predominantly in Liberia, Sierra Leone and Guinea.
+Ebola, which emerged in a remote forest region of Guinea in March, has also turned up in Nigeria and Senegal, but officials say the disease has been contained in those two countries.

 - There is no vaccine or cure for Ebola, a hemorrhagic fever.
 In past outbreaks, fatality rates have reached up to 90 percent.
 Ebola causes fever, flu-like pains, bleeding, vomiting and diarrhea.